SandyRodger/LS170-171/assessment/120_spot_wiki_questions.md

 57. **How does TCP prevent the receiver's buffer from getting overloadeded with data?**

-- Fow control.
+- Flow control.
 See previous question

 58. **What is congestion avoidance?**